-A detailed review of BCH Site C climate station data is available in the Site C Climate and Air Quality Monitoring: 2021 Annual Report (RWDI, 2022).
+A detailed review of BCH Site C climate station data is available in the Site C Climate and Air Quality Monitoring: 2022 Annual Report (RWDI, 2023).
 Here the focus is on measurements made during the GS that were input variables or of interest to the computation of the CMD and CDM.
-The station data compared to the 30-year normal recorded at Fort St. John Airport indicate that 2021 was a very warm and dry year (RWDI, 2022).
+The station data compared to the 30-year normal recorded at Fort St. John Airport indicate that 2022 was a warm and moderately wet year (RWDI, 2023).

-In Figure 3-1, G is an order of magnitude lower than the other energy balance components that are measured at all stations.
-Stations 1 and 6 have high G values early in the GS; this difference is likely early melting of snow cover at these locations as indicated by increasing soil moisture content (Figure 3-1).
+In Figure 3-1, the soil heat flux G is an order of magnitude lower than the other energy balance components that are measured at all stations.
+Stations 1, 6, and 7 have high G values early in the GS; this difference is likely early melting of snow cover at these locations as indicated by increasing soil moisture content (Figure 3-1).
 All stations display an approximately sinusoidal trend in radiation balance components that is controlled by the suns seasonal cycle.
-The R_n values indicate that R_n was similar at all stations with Station 11 being on average higher than other stations inconsistently during summer months of June, July, and August (Figure 3-1).
+The R^{n} values indicate that net radiation fluxes were similar at all stations, with Station 4 and 11 being on average higher than other stations during summer months of June, July, and August (Figure 3-1).

-Figure 3-1: Mean monthly daytime net radiation and mean monthly soil heat flux at all climate stations in 2021.
+Figure 3-1: Mean monthly daytime net radiation R_n and mean monthly soil heat flux G at all climate stations in 2022.